x12q/kotlin-randomizer/README.md

 If at the same `lv`, there are multiple valid randomizers, then one is chosen randomly.

-## [How are constructors picked?](#top) <a id="rule-3"></a>

-In a class:
-- if no constructor is annotated with `@Randomizable`, the primary constructor will be used.
-All other constructors are ignored.
-- if some constructors are annotated with `@Randomizable`, one will be picked randomly among the annotated constructors.

 ## [How `@Randomizable` works?](#top) <a id="rule-2"></a>